Your guide to holiday card grammar

 1. Pluralize your last name correctly.

 Many people struggle with pluralizing their last name.
 Some add extra letters or an errant apostrophe.
+But never fear – the rules are pretty straightforward.

 But never fear – the rules are actually pretty straightforward.